Selim Koc

 • It has an iOS-style switch component (yes component, as I said previously component-based design is not invented by React.js).
 This component has two states, and it also has a feature to show-hide elements on the page according to the state set for that element’s data-state property.
 And pricing shown on the page changes when this toggle is used, it basically toggles between monthly and yearly pricing on this page.

-• It has a javascript class extension for Tay for cookie management.
+• It has a Javascript class extension for Tay for cookie management.

 • Ability to select multiple server locations for the cloud service, price of packages changes when the new location(s) added